Starting a Business

 Here are six steps for handling feedback:

 Stop!
 Your brain will probably be in an excited state when receiving feedback, and it might start racing to bad conclusions.
-Slow down and take the time to consider carefully what you’ve just heard.
+Slow due at signing with take the time to consider carefully what you’ve just heard.

 Start by saying ‘thank you.’
 People who give you negative feedback won’t expect you to thank them for it, but doing so will probably make them respect you and encourage them to continue be honest in the future.